Actress Allison Mack at risk of conviction in NXIVM sex slave case | ExBulletin

 Actress Allison Mack at risk of conviction in NXIVM sex slave case

+TV actress faces conviction for role in scandal involving cult group in upstate New York

-NEW YORK TV actress Allison Mack, who played a key role in a cult group in scandalized upstate New York, is to be sentenced Wednesday after pleading guilty to manipulating women for that they become sex slaves for the spiritual leader of the group.
+NEW YORK – TV actress Allison Mack, who played a key role in scandal-ridden cult group in upstate New York, is to be sentenced Wednesday after pleading guilty to manipulating charges women to become sex slaves for the spiritual leader of the group.

 Mack, best known for her role as a close friend of Superman’s young friend in the Smallville series, is scheduled to appear in federal court in Brooklyn on Wednesday.
 She expected to get credit for cooperating against NXIVM chief Keith Raniere and taking responsibility for helping him create a secret society of brainwashed women bearing his initials.